Betz mystery sphere: Later review

-Skeptoid also posited an explanation for the sphere's autonomous motion, noting that the sphere "sat quietly on display inside the Betz home for nearly two weeks, and is not reported to have ever moved on its own at all, except for when someone took it down to experiment with it", and quoting a representative of the United States Navy who stated that "I believe it's because of the construction of the house...
+Skeptoid also posited an explanation for the sphere's autonomous motion, noting that the sphere "sat quietly on display inside the Betz home for nearly two weeks, and is not reported to have ever moved on its own at all, except for when someone took it down to experiment with it", and quoting a representative of the U.S. Navy who stated that "I believe it's because of the construction of the house...
 It's old and has uneven stone floors.
 The ball is almost perfectly balanced, and it takes just a little indentation to make it move or change direction."

-As well, Skeptoid noted coverage of New Mexico artist James Durling-Jones, who had been collecting scrap metal for use in sculptures; Durling-Jones reported having loaded ball check valves into the rooftop luggage rack of his Volkswagen Bus, and having "(driven) through the Jacksonville area around Easter of 1971, at which time a few of the balls rolled off the luggage rack and were lost."
+Skeptoid noted coverage of New Mexico artist James Durling-Jones, who had been collecting scrap metal for use in sculptures; Durling-Jones reported having loaded ball check valves into the rooftop luggage rack of his Volkswagen Bus, and having "(driven) through the Jacksonville area around Easter of 1971, at which time a few of the balls rolled off the luggage rack and were lost."
 Skeptoid concluded that this was the sphere's origin.